vasilakisfil/Introspected-REST/README.md

 during that phase is variable depending on the Media Type.

-Strictly speaking, an API that follows the `REST` model should be evolvable without the need of human interaction.
+Strictly speaking, an API that follows the `REST` model should be evolvable without the need of human interaction in the client side.
 As a result, versioning should not take place in the URL but in the Media Type itself.

 ## 5. REST Applied in a modern API